alertlogic/paws-collector/collectors/carbonblack/README.md

 # Overview
-This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll Carbonblack (Audit Log Events, Search Alerts, Search Alerts CBAnalytics, Search Alerts Vmware, Search Alerts Watchlist) service API to collect and forward logs to the Alert Logic CloudInsight backend services.
+This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll Carbonblack (Audit Log Events, Search Alerts, Search Alerts CBAnalytics, Search Alerts Watchlist) service API to collect and forward logs to the Alert Logic CloudInsight backend services.

 # Installation